 Usually the question arises of how to handle your children coming out to you, but what do you do as a parent when you realize later in life that you have same-sex sexual preferences and are ready to come out to your children?

 The first thing you should know is there is no right or wrong way to come out to your kids.
-However, before you take this step, it’s important that you come to grips with your sexual orientation on your own because your children will take their cures from you.
+I’ve had a few friends that have known of their sexual orientation due to experiences or watching the likes of lesbianpornhd.xxx or alternative sites with similar content.
+They all went about telling their loved ones a little differently.
+However, before you take this step, it’s important that you come to grips with your sexual orientation on your own because your children will take their cues from you.
 If you are comfortable and fully accepting of who you are, then you are ready to share this news with your family and these eight tips can make that process easier.

 - Tell Your Children In A Private Setting.
 This creates a safe space for all reactions that can be explored privately and where your conversation can be confidential.